Best Smart Home Devices for You

 In a typical home, wireless signals have to travel through walls and floors as well as bounce off surfaces like metal or concrete to reach their destination.
 Wi-Fi routers, Wi-Fi extenders and mesh networking kits can be used to create additional access points in areas of your home where Wi-Fi connectivity may be weak.

 Here are a few tips to help you get better performance from your smart home network.

 - Position your hub for a clear line-of-sight path to devices when possible, or with no more than one floor or wall between them.

 - Keep your smart hub a few feet away from large metal objects to prevent signal loss.

 - Orient the hub’s antenna towards the center of the house to allow the electromagnetic signal to travel in all directions.

 - Space smart devices as far apart as possible to reduce the chance of interference.

-From smart sprinkler controllers to smart security systems, smart light bulbs to smart locks, you can get the benefit of smart home automation inside every room and outside your home.
+From smart sprinkler controllers to smart security systems and smart light bulbs to smart locks, you can benefit from smart home automation inside every room and outside your home.